 "On the internet, viewers give you license to ignore the traditional guidelines that are often associated with campaign content.
 It's not just the 15-second, the 30-second, or the 60-second ad.
 It could be a two-minute, a six-minute, or even an eight-minute video.
 When it comes to content, authenticity is paramount for all types of campaigns, for both brands and candidates.
 Voters in particular really want to see the behind-the-scenes stuff that ended up on the cutting room floor."

 [Source: think with Google]

 This generation grew up with reality TV stars, candid photos of celebrities, no make-up selfies, and vloggers.
 They are used to behind-the-scenes access.
-Everything generation Z have been exposed to creates an expectation that they can see behind the curtain and get the real story.
+Everything Generation Z has been exposed to creates an expectation that they can see behind the curtain and get the real story.
 And this extends into every realm of life.
 Why would they expect anything less of your brand?

 Reach out to the team at MCCP if you'd like to discuss how to adapt your brand strategy to encompass Gen Z.